lpfann/website/content/authors/admin/_index.md

   #   link: files/cv.pdf
 ---

-Lukas Pfannschmidt is an aspiring researcher working in the intersection between bioinformatics and machine learning.
-He is focused on methods to automatically uncover relevant elements of biomedical datasets to improve the analysis for other researchers in these areas.
+Lukas Pfannschmidt is working in the intersection between bioinformatics and machine learning.
+He is focused on algorithms  to automatically uncover relevant elements of interesting datasets.

-At the moment he is working as part of the CITEC machine learning group to employ novel machine learning algorithms to interesting research data.
+He is also interested in developing algorithms into applications with regards to performance, usability and scalability.

-He is also part of the DiDy international research training group which allowed him to take part in a half-year research exchange at the Simon Fraser University in Vancouver, Canada in 2018.
+In his spare time he is realizing hobby projects focusing on self-hosted or decentralized applications and is also interested in the industries recent technologies such as Docker or Kubernetes.